 Extending your Trip: Visit the Spanish and Portuguese Islands

-The Balearic Islands
+The Balearic Islands (Spain)

-Ibiza (pictured above) is Europe’s party capital with some ridiculously hedonistic nightlife that attracts Europe’s young party-goers each summer for cheap alcohol-fuelled fun and sunshine.
-Majorca, the largest of the trio attracts an older crowd and more families.
-It is however big enough to explore and escape the crowds and there are plenty of fun things to see and do.
-Menorca is small but beautiful and much more relaxing than the other two main islands.
+Ibiza is Europe’s party capital with some hedonistic nightlife that attracts Europe’s young party-goers each summer for alcohol-fuelled fun and sunshine.
+Majorca, the largest of the trio, attracts a mixed crowd of families and holiday-makers, young and old.
+It is big enough to explore and escape the crowds and there are plenty of fun things to see and do.
+Menorca is small but beautiful and quieter than the other two main islands.

-The Canary Islands
+The Canary Islands (Spain)

 Popular for year-round sunshine and warm weather, the Canaries are just about the only place in ‘Europe’ where you can be confident the weather will be good enough to hit the beach in December or January.
 These volcanic islands are located off the coast of Africa in the Atlantic Ocean and are roughly a two hour flight from mainland Spain.

 Heading north from the Canaries, you reach the lovely Portuguese island of Madeira.
-It’s still 600 miles from the European mainland and about half that from the coast of Morocco so flying in is the only option.
+It’s still 600 miles from the European mainland and about half that from the coast of Morocco so flying in is the only realistic option.
 There are plenty of flights every day to Funchal from Lisbon and other major Portuguese cities.

 Isolated in the Atlantic Ocean, they are closer to New York than much of Europe and many Azoreans have settled in the United States.
 There are flights here from cities such as Boston and Toronto so if you are coming from North America then consider flying here first and then onto mainland Iberia.

 This Spain and Portugal backpacking route was last updated in November 2021.